 One of the core coverage’s in a business owners’ policy (BOP), commercial property insurance protects your building and its contents, as well as exterior fixtures, such as a fence or outdoor sign.

-Commercial property insurance protects your company’s physical assets from fire, explosions, burst pipes, storms, theft, and vandalism.
-Earthquakes and floods typically aren’t covered by commercial property insurance, unless those perils are added to the policy.
+This type of insurance protects your company’s physical assets from fire, explosions, burst pipes, storms, theft, and vandalism.
+Earthquakes and floods typically aren’t covered by this type of insurance, unless those perils are added to the policy.